Bed Rail Entrapment Lawyers Serving Chicago, Illinois

 Most nursing centers, hospitals, and home medical care providers use bed rails to assist patients that have limited mobility or are in danger of falling out of bed.

-However, there is gaining concern that these bed rails are often misused as restraint devices and even under the best circumstance, can endanger the patients they are meant to protect.
+However, there is gaining concern that these attached rails are often misused as restraint devices and, even under the best circumstance, can endanger the patients they are meant to protect.

-The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers are committed to investigating and prosecuting Illinois bed rail injury cases to the fullest extent possible.
-Contact our office for a free case review of your Illinois bed rail entrapment lawsuit today.
+The Chicago nursing home abuse attorneys at Rosenfeld Injury Lawyers LLC are fully committed to investigating and prosecuting Illinois attached-rail injury cases.
+Contact our office today for a free case review of your Chicago, Illinois bed rail entrapment lawsuit.

-- Between the mattress and bed rail
+- Between the mattress and attached rail

-The report focused not on bed rails used for children on adult beds, but portable bed rails that were used for adults.
+The report focused not on attached rails used for children on adult beds, but portable bed rails that were used for adults.
 The report found that between January 2003 and September 2012, 160 incidences had been reported about these devices, including 155 fatalities.
-In addition, some other statistics included:
+Also, some other statistics included:

-- 93% of the fatalities were due to entrapment.
+- 93% of the fatalities were due to entrapment

 - 83% were 60 years of age or older